riverbed/steelscript-steelhead/docs/tutorial.rst

    CPU load averages: 0.23 / 0.15 / 0.10

 As shown above, a CLI object is obtained by referencing the ``cli`` attribute of ``sh``.
-Afterwards, a method exec_command can be called via the existing CLI object.
+Afterwards, a method ``exec_command`` can be called via the existing CLI object.
 Note that the string argument is the actual CLI command that is run as if it were executed on the SteelHead appliance.

-When one logs into a SteelHead appliance, he/she will be in one of there modes on a shell terminal, including basic mode, enable mode and configure mode.
+When one logs into a SteelHead appliance, he/she will be in one of three modes on a shell terminal, including basic mode, enable mode and configure mode.
 The CLI interface from the SteelHead object defaults to enable mode.
 In order to enter into configure mode, the user need to specifically run the below command in a python shell.

 .. code-block:: python

    >>> sh.cli.exec_command("configure t")